t-clark04/bayesian.gtheory/README.md

 user).
 Plus, the outputted data frame contains an explicit probability statement for each facet combination, specifying the probability of the G-coefficient being above an inputted threshold for that particular combination!
-The function even returns each of the variance components, both as a point estimate and as a credible interval.
-What’s more, the user has the option of specifying prior distributions for any or all of the variance components through the `set_prior()` function in `brms`or setting one of the facets in the study as fixed through the `facet.fixed` parameter, but the author decided to keep this example simple by leaving the default (null) priors and the fully random design.
+The function even returns each of the variance components (known collectively as the G-study), both as point estimates and as credible intervals.

 ``` r
 # Loading in the package